willglynn/go_ami_tools/aws_bundle/README.md

 In addition to the EC2-facing AES key and IV, the manifest also contains a second copy of the key and IV, this time encrypted with the user's RSA public key.
-This permits users to download a bundle and decrpyt it again at some point in the future, provided they still have that RSA key.
+This permits users to download a bundle and decrypt it again at some point in the future, provided they still have that RSA key.

 Finally, the manifest includes a signature, in which the user's RSA private